ytmytm/llama2.c64/README.md

 ## Model

 There are two parts to the model: tokenizer and model weights.
-For C64, they need to be processed a bit.
+For C64, they had to be processed a bit.

-This is done with the `generate-model-files.py` script.
+This preprocessing is done with the `generate-model-files.py` script.

 The script will read the tokenizer and model weights and save the corresponding files: